This trip has completed.

 - Shoes or sandals

-- Winter boots for travel to the outhouse (boots at the hut for you to use as well
+- Winter boots for travel to the outhouse (boots at the hut for you to use if you prefer)

 - Hut clothing